How to Update Ubuntu from Terminal

 Method 2: apt dist-upgrade

 Before upgrading Ubuntu to a new release, ensure the system is up to date.
-While executing apt upgrade is usually enough, the recommended procedure is to use the apt dist-upgrade command.
+While executing apt upgrade is usually enough, the recommended procedure is to use the apt dist-upgrade command, because it is specifically designed to handle changing dependencies that may be required when moving between major releases or upgrading the entire system.

 Proceed with the steps below to update Ubuntu using apt dist-upgrade: